DarkNinjaX20/DarkNinjaX20/content/pages/blog/index.md

       color: text-dark
       type: TitleBlock
     subtitle: >-
-      Everybody who helps DarkNinjaX And you guys can be a part of the team, too.
+      Everybody who helps DarkNinjaX and you guys can be a part of the team, too.
     posts: []
     showThumbnail: true